-are North Carolina's top 3 Commodities by total value
+are North Carolina's top 3 Commodities by total value Source: FHWA Freight Analysis Framework Version 5

 Nearly 7 million tons of cargo worth \$8.3 billion were imported and exported by North Carolina ports in 2017.
 Of that tonnage, 57% was imports.
 Imports are down 8% from 2015 to 2017.
-The two North Carolina Ports, located at Wilmington and Morehead City, offer services for a variety of commodity types.
-Whether it is containers, bulk, break-bulk, or Ro/Ro, one of the ports can handle all goods.
+The two North Carolina Ports, located at Wilminaton and Morehead City, offer services for a variety of commodity types.
+Whether it is containers, bulk, break-bulk, or Ro/Ro, one of the ports can handle all aoods.

 The Port of Morehead City sees a ship approximately once every three days and a barge daily.
-Top imports include sulfur, rubber, metal products, scrap metal and ores and minerals.
-Regarding exports, phosphate, woodchips, metal products and military materiel are the top commodities.
+Top imports include sulfur, rubber, metal products, scrap metal and ores and Regarding exports, phosphate, minerals. woodchips, metal products and military materiel are the top commodities.
 Total tonnage through the Port of Morehead City has remained relatively steady ranging from 800,000 tons to 1.13 million tons from 2017-2020.
 Over the past five years, the total tonnage has hovered around 1 million tons.
 The tonnage is all bulk and breakbulk, as containers are not handled at Morehead City.